fazaghifari/PotentialFlow_solver/README.md

 Laminar Viscous Solver

 Contributor:
-Ghifari Adam F 23618002
+- Ghifari Adam F
-Faber Yosua O  23618013
+- Faber Yosua O
-Hanief Adnadi  23617002
+- Hanief Adnadi

-//This code was written in Python 3.6
+This code was written in Python 3.6

-//Package needed: numpy, matplotlib, copy
+Dependencies: numpy, matplotlib, copy

 1. Place all files in one folder:
     a. main.py